MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/windows-features.md

 Let's walk through this process to add a progressive enhancement for Windows desktop users of your PWA.

-WinRT APIs can provide additional functionality to web apps in all  the following areas.
+WinRT APIs can provide additional functionality to web apps in all  the following areas:

 WinRT Namespace | Description
 :--- | :----